John Weston (aviator): Early life

-Weston was born on 17 June 1873, in an ox wagon at Fort Marshall, northern Natal, South Africa.
-His father's name is unknown.
-His parents may have been British.
+Weston's registration of birth is missing from the national records in Pretoria.
+As a result, many details are uncertain.
+Weston is said to have been born on 17 June 1873, in an ox wagon at Fort Marshall, northern Natal, South Africa.
+His father and mother's names are unknown and they may have been British.
 Weston's mother and sister, Lucy, died in China of cholera in 1928.
-His registration of birth is missing from the national records in Pretoria.

 Early career

 In 1888 Weston was apprenticed as an engineer to the J. Jaspar company in Liege, Belgium and then worked for de Puydt and Poncin Lighting and Power Company, where he rose to the position of partner and technical advisor.
-In 1900 - 1901, Weston established M. Weston and Co., (Manufacture de la Lampe a arc, 1900) a company manufacturing electrical lights in Liege.
+In 1900–1901, Weston established M. Weston and Co., (Manufacture de la Lampe a arc, 1900) a company manufacturing electrical lights in Liege.

 Weston returned to South Africa during the Second Boer War to fight on the side of the Boers.
 Left poor after the war, Weston borrowed £100 from a friend and went to America.

 In 1903, Weston applied for membership of the British Institute of Electrical Engineers and the company opened an office in Birkenhead, Liverpool.
 With the assistance of the Russian Embassy in Washington, Weston was employed as an engineer for the Chinese Eastern Railway, working on a stretch near Lake Baikal.
 It was here he learned to speak Russian.
 The railway was to be finished by 1905 but on 8 February 1904, Japan declared war on Russia.
 Initially stranded, Weston escaped via Port Arthur, Manchuria.
 Subsequently, he travelled widely to seek work.
 Weston was admitted as a fellow of the Royal Geographical Society on 17 September 1904.

 Weston returned to South Africa in early 1905.
 In August 1906, he married Elizabeth (Lily) Maria Jacoba Roux in Bloemfontein.
 The couple had three children: Anna MacDougal (b.
 1908), Kathleen (b.
 1912), and Maximilian John (b.
 1915).
 Weston became a farmer in Doornpoort and later in Kalkdam.
 In May 1909, the family moved to Brandfort, Free State.

 Contribution to aviation

-In 1907 - 1908, at Kalkdam, Weston built an aeroplane from a plan by Gabriel Voisin with a Panhard engine, but it was under-powered and never flew.
+In 1907–1908, at Kalkdam, Weston built an aeroplane from a plan by Gabriel Voisin with a Panhard engine, but it was under-powered and never flew.
 On 14 September 1910, Weston arrived in England en route to France to pursue his interest in aviation.